TO THE MEMBERS OF LANCOR HOLDINGS LIMITED

 Management's Responsibility for Internal Financial Controls

-We believe that the audit evidence we obtained is suf cient and appropriate to providea basis for our opinion on the company's internal financial control over financialreporting.
+We believe that the audit evidence we obtained is sufficient and appropriate to providea basis for our audit opinion on the Company's internal financial controls system withreference to financial statements.

 | ||Chartered Accountants |